rezeile/weekly-summary/README.md

 We will want to restrict access to the `sasl_passwd` file by running the following `sudo chmod 600 /etc/postfix/sasl_passwd`

-Finally we will want to create [postmap](http://www.postfix.org/postmap.1.html) lookup table by and restart our postfix mail server daemon by running the following:
+Finally we will want to create [postmap](http://www.postfix.org/postmap.1.html) lookup table and restart our postfix mail server daemon by running the following:

 ```
 sudo postmap /etc/postfix/sasl_passwd